Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-Located right in the central of Vietnam, this was the old capital of South of Vietnam in 1802 and the main base of operation for the Nguyen Dynasty until 1945 with the last reigning king Bao Dai.
+Located right in the center of Vietnam, this was the old capital of South Vietnam in 1802 and the main base of operation for the Nguyen Dynasty until 1945 with the last reigning king Bao Dai.
 The number one thing to cross off your travel bucket list when visiting Hue is without a doubt the Imperial Citadel.
-Even though the citadel is now just a shadow of their former glory as a result of the Vietnam War, the amazing architecture, historical artifacts or just its sheer massive size is enough to both amaze and give you a glimpse into Vietnam feudal past.
+Even though the citadel is now just a shadow of its former glory as a result of the Vietnam War, the amazing architecture, historical artifacts or just its sheer massive size is enough to both amaze and give you a glimpse into Vietnam's feudal past.

 Check out more activities you can do in Hue.

-In this historical, cultural heart of Vietnam, the fascinating contrast of the old and new lifestyle collides.
-Hanoi is full of scenic lakes, with spectacular leafy boulevards where ancient pagodas, antique 11th-century monuments stand side by side with modern high rises and contemporary villas.
+In this historical, cultural heart of Vietnam, the fascinating contrast between the old and new lifestyles collides.
+Hanoi is full of scenic lakes, with spectacular leafy boulevards where ancient pagodas and antique 11th-century monuments stand side by side with modern high rises and contemporary villas.
 The list of essential must-see tourist attractions in Hanoi includes world-famous sites like Hoan Kiem Lake, Ngoc Son Temple, Ho Chi Minh Mausoleum, and One Pillar Pagoda is endless.

-Check here for best day trips from Ha Noi.
+Check here for the best day trips from Ha Noi.